 One of my favorite local health food stores carries the most amazing cheesecake bars.
 They have a cookie crust and they are light and delicious.
-I set out a few months ago to recreate those bars.
-Not once have I used a water bath; but I also have not made a cheesecake that uses 8 blocks of cream cheese.
+I set out a few months ago to recreate those bars; to save a little money & to learn a little about making cheesecake.
+Not once have I used a water bath, but I also have not made a cheesecake that uses 8 blocks of cream cheese.
 I have tried to keep things on the light side when possible.

 I have never had huge issues with the cheesecake cracking, but I have had issues where the cream cheese did not incorporate well.
-Too much liquid introduced at once or using cooler cream cheese can cause issues.
-Balls of cream cheese form instead of mixing into a smooth cheesecake batter.
-You will recognize when this happens immediately.
-Simply switch to a hand blender to mix your batter.
+There was too much liquid introduced at once or the cream cheese was not warm enough; it formed balls of cream cheese instead of mixing into a smooth cheesecake batter.
+You will recognize when this happens immediately, and you simply have to switch to a hand blender to mix your batter.